farahat80/react-open-weather/README.md

 ---

-First you will need to register and account on OpenWeather, WeatherBit or Visual Crossing to obtain an API key
+First you will need to register an account on OpenWeather, WeatherBit or Visual Crossing to obtain an API key

 Next, in your project directory run: